 3. Don't Buy Stuff That's on Sale Just Because It's on Sale

 A big way that stores trick shoppers into buying something is by putting it on sale.
 They slap a big red sticker on it or put up a big 50% off sign, and people just start buying crap they'd never think of buying at full price!

 This tactic works so well because it creates a sense of urgency.
 Sales only last so long right?

 To avoid this trick, completely ignore the before sale price and judge whatever you are buying off it's current value to you.
-Don't buy something you'll never use for $50 just because it used to be $100.
+Don't buy something you'll never use for $50 just because it's on sale from $100.